grehorn-servers/atlantis-cup-public/README.md

 ### 5.1 Rounds and scheduling

-Pairings and brackets for each round will be posted weekly on Tuesday 11:00 Hrs (CEST).
+Pairings and brackets for each round will be posted weekly on Tuesday 11:00 pm (CEST).

 Captains are responsible for agreements made prior to match commencement, such as match date, time and VPN utilisation, etc.

 #### 5.1.1 Scheduling deadline

-Matches must be scheduled and played before the commencement of the next round, i.e. Tuesday 11:00 Hrs (CEST) week following.
+Matches must be scheduled and played before the commencement of the next round, i.e. Tuesday 11:00 pm (CEST) week following.

 Teams are encouraged to negotiate the schedule early; delinquent scheduling will result in a double forfeit.